Our Safeguarding Policy

-Confidentiality, sharing information only on a need-to-know basis, is very important.
-Under data protection legislation nobody has a right to know about the matter – except, for Safegarding purposes, with those in a position to prevent further harm, and your Chair, who holds ultimate responsibility for the governance of the charity.
-For example, where there is a criminal allegation against a mitra it would be justifiable for the Safeguarding officer, Chair and mitra convenor to know about it.
-Normally it is illegal to share personal information about a person without that person’s permission in writing; however, where there are Safeguarding concerns it may be necessary, and therefore legally justifiable, to report without consent, for the prevention of harm.
+We understand that confidentiality, sharing information only on a need-to-know basis, is very important.
+Under data protection legislation nobody has a right to know about a case – except, for Safeguarding purposes, those in a position to prevent further harm, and our Chair, who holds ultimate responsibility for the governance of the charity.
+For example, where there is a criminal allegation against a Mitra it could be justifiable for the Safeguarding officer, Safeguarding trustee, Chair and Mitra convenor to know about it.

-This is not a matter of concealment, but is intended to protect all concerned from further harm.
-It will also protect your sangha from fear, rumour and disharmony which will make it much harder to deal with the matter effectively without causing further harm.
+This is not a matter of concealment but is intended to protect all concerned from further harm.
+It will also protect our sangha from fear, rumour and disharmony which will make it much harder to deal with the matter effectively without causing further harm.

 Secure, confidential record-keeping

 We understand our responsibility for secure and careful record-keeping.
 Our Safeguarding officer will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
-These will be stored on the charity’s computer, in a password protected section accessible only to the Safeguarding officer and one or two others approved by our trustees.
-If this is not practicable, they will be written on a computer, printed out and the paper copies stored in a locked cabinet, box or drawer accessible only to the Safeguarding officer and one or two others approved by our trustees.
-In this case the computer files must be deleted promptly.
-We understand that such records must not be stored on individuals’ own private computers.
+These should not be kept on any computer, but on an external hard drive or memory stick.
+To guard against loss in case the files, hard drive or memory stick become corrupted these will be backed up to another hard drive or memory stick and/or printed off.
+Any memory sticks, hard drives and paper copies will be stored in a locked cabinet, box or drawer accessible only to the Safeguarding officer and one or two others approved by our trustees, eg the Chair and Safeguarding trustee.

 We also understand that under data protection law we need to word our records in a form we would be happy for the subjects to read if they ask to, as is their legal right.
 This means notes should be factual and respectful, free of interpretations and value-judgements.